 To turn on Bluetooth tracing:

-Once you have turned Bluetooth tracing on, it lets your phone exchange anonymous random keys with other nearby phones that also have Bluetooth tracing turned on.
-It’s like your phone is giving digital high-fives to other phones you are near.
-The Bluetooth tracing function records how close the other phone was, and for how long.
+Bluetooth tracing lets your phone swap anonymous random keys with nearby phones that also have Bluetooth tracing on.
+It’s like your phone is giving digital high-fives to other phones you're near.
+It records how close the other phone was, and for how long.

-If you or another app user in your community tests positive for COVID-19, a Bluetooth alert can be sent to quickly notify any other app users who have been in close contact.
-This alert will advise you on what to do to keep yourself and your whānau safe.
+If you or another app user in your community tests positive for COVID-19, app users who have been in close contact will get a Bluetooth alert.
+This alert will tell you what to do to keep yourself and your whānau safe.

-Watch our Bluetooth tracing video on this page to see how it works.
+Watch our Bluetooth tracing video below to see how it works.

 Bluetooth tracing is entirely anonymous.
-No personal or identifying information is exchanged between phones, and Bluetooth tracing cannot be used to track your movements.
+No personal or identifying information swaps between phones.
+Bluetooth tracing cannot track your movements.

 This means no one will ever see who you’ve been near, or when or where you were near them, even if you test positive for COVID-19.

 If you need to visit a COVID-19 testing station, it's helpful to have your National Health Index (NHI) number with you, as this can help speed up the process.
-An NHI number is a unique identifier that is assigned to every person who uses health and disability support services in New Zealand.
+An NHI number is a unique identifier that everyone has if they use health and disability support services in New Zealand.

 Save your NHI number in NZ COVID Tracer by going to the ‘My data’ screen and tapping on ‘My NHI details’.